AdobeDocs/analytics-platform.en/help/use-cases/object-arrays.md

 ---
-title: Using arrays of objects
+title: Use arrays of objects
 description: Understand how CJA reports on data hierarchies.
 ---

-# Using arrays of objects
+# Use arrays of objects

 Some platform schemas can have object arrays.
 One of the most common examples would be a shopping cart, which contain multiple products.
 Each product has a name, SKU, category, price, quantity, and any other dimensions you want to track.
 All of these facets have separate requirements, but must all fit into the same hit.